tomaspettit/tomaspettit/README.md

-- 👋 Hello, my name is Tomás Pettit & I’m a Third-Year Software Development Student at Galway City, ATU
+👋 Hello, my name is Tomás Pettit & I’m a Third-Year Software Development Student at Galway City, ATU

+🔷 Skills I have interest I have experience in are
+- Java
+- HTML/CSS/JS (Ionic, Angular or Typescript (Javascript))
-- 📖
+- MySQL

 <!---
 tomaspettit/tomaspettit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.